fleetdm/fleet/handbook/company/product-groups.md

 #### Air guitar

+1. Air guitar issues are always intended to be designed right away.
+2. If they can't be, the requestor is notified via at-mention in the issue.
+(That person is either the CSM or AE.)
+These comments (like every github comment) should at-mention the intended recipient.
+GitHub comments without at-mentions do not notify anyone.

 ##### Initiate an air guitar session

 Anyone in the product group can initiate an air guitar session.